 My mom who has ALZHEIMER'S has become my hero.
-She touches my heart each and every day, as I am also her caregiver.
+She touches my heart each and every day.
+I am also her caregiver.

-Mom not only is my hero she continues to inspire me after 14 years of having this disease.
-It was not always like this, yet today, I am so fortunate to have an unconditional love for her.
+Fourteen years ago after she became ill I fell totally in love with her.
+It was not always like this, yet today, I am so fortunate to have such an unconditional love for her.

 I remember my relationship with my mom to usually be somewhat tense.
 Not like other girls that were so close with their moms.
 As a teenager I remember going with her to Abraham & Straus Department Store in Manhasset, L.I.
 I would try on lots of clothes and somehow boss her around to hang them up for me and to go find me another size for me to try on.
 When I think about it now I think that her interaction with me was quite kind, although I do remember her telling my dad that I was acting a little “crazy” or was I just acting out?
 I also remember her warning my old boyfriend Jay that I “was crazy”.
 That was something that would really upset me.
 How could or would my mom say those things about me to my boyfriend.

 I grew up with a dad that I had heard (from my mom’s friends) adored me and that “his eyes lit up whenever I entered the room”.
 Was my mom a little jealous of my relationship with my dad ?I do think my dad spoiled me although as I got older when my mom & I would not be getting along he always seemed to protect her from me or took her side.